opennms-forge/onms-k8s-poc/README.md

 * All components on a single `namespace` represent a single OpenNMS environment or customer deployment or a single tenant.
 The name of the `namespace` will be used as:
   * Customer/Deployment identifier.
+  * The name of the deployed Helm application.
   * A prefix for the OpenNMS and Grafana databases in PostgreSQL.
   * A prefix for the index names in Elasticsearch when processing flows.
   * A prefix for the topics in Kafka (requires configuring the OpenNMS Instance ID on Minions).
   * A prefix for the Consumer Group IDs in OpenNMS and Sentinel.
   * Part of the sub-domain used by the Ingress Controller to expose WebUIs.
 It should not contain special characters and must follow FQDN restrictions.

-* A single instance of OpenNMS Core (backend) for centralized monitoring running ALEC in standalone mode.
+* A single instance of OpenNMS Core (backend) for centralized monitoring running ALEC in standalone mode (if enabled).
   OpenNMS doesn't support distributed mode, meaning the `StatefulSet` cannot have more than one replica.

 * Multiple instances of read-only OpenNMS UI (frontend).
-  * Must be stateless (unconfigurable), meaning the `Deployment` must work with multiple replicas.
+  * Must be stateless (unconfigurable).
+  * The `Deployment` must work with multiple replicas.
   * Any configuration change goes to the core server.

-* Multiple instances of Grafana (frontend), using PostgreSQL as the backend, pointing to the OpenNMS UI service.
+* Multiple instances of Grafana (frontend), using PostgreSQL as the backend, pointing to the OpenNMS UI service when available.
-  * When UI instances are not present, the OpenNMS Helm data sources would point to the OpenNMS Core service.
+  When UI instances are not present, the OpenNMS Helm data sources would point to the OpenNMS Core service.

 * Multiple instances of Sentinel to handle Flows (requires Elasticsearch as an external dependency).
   * When Sentinels are present, `Telemetryd` would be disabled on the OpenNMS Core instance.

 * A custom `StorageClass` for shared content (Google Filestore or Azure Files) to use `ReadWriteMany`.
   * Use the same `UID` and `GID` as the OpenNMS image with proper file modes.
   * Due to how Google Filestore works, we need to specify `securityContext.fsGroup` (not required for Azure Files).
 Check [here](https://github.com/kubernetes-sigs/gcp-filestore-csi-driver/blob/master/docs/kubernetes/fsgroup.md) for more information.
-Keep in mind that the minimum size of a Filestore instance is 1TB.
+  * Keep in mind that the minimum size of a Google Filestore instance is 1TB.

 * A shared volume for the RRD files, mounted as read-write on the Core instance, and as read-only on the UI instances.

 * A shared volume for the core configuration files, mounted as read-only on the UI instances.
-  The purpose is to share configuration across all the OpenNMS instances (i.e., `users.xml`, `groups.xml`).
+  The purpose is to share configuration across all the OpenNMS instances (i.e., `users.xml`, `groups.xml`, among others).

 * `Secrets` to store the credentials, certificates and truststores.

 * `ConfigMaps` to store initialization scripts and standard configuration settings.

 * An `Ingress` to control TLS termination and provide access to all the components (using Nginx).
-  We could manage certificates using LetsEncrypt via `cert-manager`.
+  * You could manage certificates using LetsEncrypt via `cert-manager`, but we only requires the name of a `ClusterIssuer`.
-  To integrate with Google Cloud DNS managed zones or Azure DNS, we need a wild-card entry.
+  * To integrate with Google Cloud DNS managed zones or Azure DNS, we need a wild-card entry for the chosen domain against the IP of the Ingress Controller.

-> **Please note that unless you build custom images for OpenNMS, the latest available versions of ALEC and the TSS Cortex Plugin (when enabled) as KAR files will be downloaded directly from Github every time the container starts, as those binaries are not part of the current Docker Image for OpenNMS.**
+> **Please note that unless you build custom images for OpenNMS, the latest available versions of ALEC and the TSS Cortex Plugin (when enabled) as KAR files will be downloaded directly from Github every time the OpenNMS Core container starts, as those binaries are not part of the current Docker Image for OpenNMS.**

 ### External Dependencies